codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 #### GitOps API
 The GitOps API serves as the primary gateway for the Codefresh GitOps module in the On-premises platform.
 It interfaces between Codefresh GitOps, Git, and Argo CD, to sync
 It utilizes a GraphQL interface to provide a user interface

 #### GitOps UI
-The GitOps UI API provides a unified, enterprise-wide view of deployments, primary gateway for the Codefresh GitOps module in the On-premises platform.
-It interfaces between   Codefresh GitOps, Git, and Argo CD, to sync
-The UI p (runtimes, clusters, and applications), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
+The GitOps UI API provides a unified, enterprise-wide view of deployments, The UI p (runtimes, clusters, and applications), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
 The Codefresh CLI includes commands to install hybrid runtimes, add external clusters, and manage runtimes and clusters.

 ### Codefresh Pipelines

-The Pipeline module comprises a set of microservices to manage Codefresh pipelines.
+The Pipelines module comprises a set of microservices for managing Codefresh pipelines.
-Requests from the Codefresh Runner and clients are forwarded to the Codefresh API which in turn forwards them to the different Pipeline microservices communicate with the Codefresh API and the Pipelines UI to serve requests
+The Codefresh Runner and clients forward incoming requests to the Codefresh API, which in turn forwards them to the different Pipeline microservices.

 * Broadcaster
-  ??
-Forwards requests from the Codefresh Runner and client to the Codefresh API.
+  Forwards requests from the Codefresh Runner and client to the Codefresh API when Firebase is not used.

 * Runtime Manager
   Manages the runtime environments for the Codefresh Runner in the Codefresh on-premises platform.